luisguiserrano/Scy1505.github.io/_posts/2017-4-26-random_walk.md

 $$P(i \in A\cap B\mid_{T=t})=P(i \in A\cap B\mid_{T=t'})>0$$

-for $$t,t'$$ suficiently large, hence the law of large numbers implies that this eventually happens.
+for $$t,t'$$ sufficiently large, hence the law of large numbers implies that this eventually happens.

 Now the goal of this post is to show how we can model this on Python.

 ## The model

-We start by creating a class that represents the molecules, we allow ourself to give the class an initial position, a rate of movement, and a size.
-Later, we give this parameters values that would mimic the real life situation.
+We start by creating a class that represents the molecules, and we allow ourselves to give the class an initial position, a rate of movement, and a size.
+Later, we give these parameters values that would mimic the real life situation.

-Our model for a protein is the same as for a two dimensional cow, that is a circle, and for the cell we use a square of side 1.
+Our model for a protein is the same as for a two-dimensional cow, that is a circle, and for the cell, we use a square of side 1.

-Of importance to us are the methods update and colide, the first one updates the position of the molecule after an instant of time by chosing a ramdon direction, if the molecule 'hits' the wall then it bounces.
-The second one determines if a collition has occurred with another molecule.
+Of importance to us are the methods update and collide, the first one updates the position of the molecule after an instant of time by choosing a random direction if the molecule 'hits' the wall then it bounces.
+The second one determines if a collision has occurred with another molecule.

 {% highlight ruby %}